-The Yacouba or Dan people are made up of about 800,000 people and are one of the most important in the Ivory Coast and Liberia.
+The We or Guere people are made up of about 800,000 people and are one of the most important in the Ivory Coast and Liberia.
 They are known for being great artisans, especially for their masks, which are one of the main differentiating elements of this society.
 These masks are associated with the animistic spiritual […]

 Africa, that great continent of more than thirty million square kilometers, one and a half billion inhabitants and fifty-four sovereign nations with thousands of different cultures that, erroneously, tends to be homogenized.
 That is the macro scenario.
 But it is the narrative about small regional stories and particularities what this territory urgently needs.
 The demystification, […]